 - Pro: Funds carry over from year to year.

 - Pro: HSA funds can be invested.
-Your HSA is similar to an IRA; in fact any financial institution that can handle an IRA can handle your HSA.
+Your HSA is similar to an IRA; any financial institution that can handle an IRA can manage your HSA.

 - Pro: Ability to purchase over the counter medications, but that will expire in early 2011.